felix-hilden/sphinx-codeautolink/docs/src/examples.rst

 Third-party code blocks
 -----------------------
-It also integrates with third-party code blocks.
+Third-party code blocks that use the basic Pygments lexers for Python are supported out of the box.
-The code block below uses matplotlib's :mod:`~matplotlib.sphinxext.plot_directive` to automatically run the code and include the output plot in the documentation:
+The example below uses matplotlib's :mod:`~matplotlib.sphinxext.plot_directive` to automatically run the code and include a plot in the documentation:

 .. plot::